Does Medicare Cover Emergency Room Visit Costs?

-If you like your Original Medicare coverage but want to see if you can cover some of the out-of-pocket costs you’re responsible for, you may want to check out which Medicare Supplement (Medigap) plans are available to you.
+If you like your Original Medicare coverage but want to see if you can cover some of the out-of-pocket costs you’re responsible for, you may want to check out which Medicare Supplement (Medigap) plans might be available to you.
 I can help you with that.

 - Schedule a phone appointment or have me email you Medigap information tailored to your needs; use the links below to set this up.

-- Click the Compare Plans buttons on this page to browse Medicare Supplement plans for yourself.
+- Click the Compare Plans or Find Plans buttons on this page to browse Medicare Supplement plans for yourself.

 - Get help by calling us at the numbers and times shown below.